bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-11-05-tinker-tailor-soldier-spy.md

-<![endif]-->

 With a remarkable cast (Benedict Cumberbatch, Kathy Burke, Tom Hardy and Stephen Graham are in there too), this adaptation of John Le Carré’s Cold War espionage mystery is inevitably classy and (given the running time) complex in its plotting.
 As the taciturn George Smiley, brought out of retirement to investigate a mole within MI6, Oldman bravely – and very successfully – follows in Alec Guinness’s footsteps.
 **bfi.org.uk**

 Two big questions hover over the film _Tinker Tailor Soldier Spy_.
 How good a slow-burn spy thriller is it, and how well does it adapt one of the trickier narratives in contemporary fiction?
 Retired agent George Smiley (Gary Oldman) is brought back to uncover painstakingly the identity of a mole – a double agent, working for the Soviets – who is one of the four men who currently lead the ‘Circus’, author John le Carré’s nickname for MI6. _Tinker Tailor Soldier Spy_ is set in the early years of the 1970s.
 It was, historically, another low dishonest decade, as Auden called the 1930s, and for most cinemagoers in 2011 it will be ancient history: interesting, but not quite as interesting as the 1950s or 60s – currently being boomed on television by _Mad Men_ and _The Hour_. _Tinker Tailor Soldier Spy_’s director Tomas Alfredson, one calculates, was a six-year-old in Stockholm in 1971 not particularly concerned, one presumes, about the Cold War, from which Sweden had wisely kept itself neutral.